samarjit/DatasourceForm/README.md

  }
 ]

-After data is read by DataReader it will be transformed to [
+After data is read by SchemaReader it will be transformed to [
   {
   name: "samarjit",